How to Ask for Your Job Back and Get Rehired

 Here are tips you can use to try to get your old job back:

-Stay Connected With Colleagues.
+Stay Connected with Colleagues.
 Keep in touch with your former colleagues.
-Connect with them on LinkedIn, Facebook, Twitter, and Google+.
+Connect with them on LinkedIn, Facebook, Twitter, Instagram, and Google+.
 Send an email once in a while to check on how they are doing.
 Have coffee and lunch on occasion.
-The more connected you are, the easier it can be to go back.
+The more connected you are, the easier it will be to go back.
 The stronger your personal connections, the more likely you are to be taken back.

-Stay Connected to The Company.
+Stay Connected to the Company.
 In addition to keeping in touch with your former colleagues, stay connected to the company.
-If the company has a LinkedIn Group join it, follow the company's LinkedIn page, like the company Facebook page, and follow the company on Twitter.
-If there is a corporate alumni network for your former employer, join it.
+If the company has a LinkedIn Group, join it or follow the company's LinkedIn page.
+You could also like the company Facebook page, and follow the company on Twitter.
+If your former employer runs a corporate alumni network, join it.
 The more engaged you stay, the better your chances of returning.

 Make a Decision.
 Don't make a hasty decision.
 Be sure you want to go back.
 Don't go back just because it's the path of least resistance and it's easier to ask for your job back than it is to start your job search over.
 Be sure it's the right move from both a career and a personal perspective.

 Ask for Your Job.
 If you decide you do want to go back to work for your former employer, you can request an in-person meeting or send a letter or email message asking for your job back.
 Here's a sample letter to ask for your job back and a template that you can edit to fit your personal circumstances.

 What Else Can You Do?
 Check on other jobs at the company.
 If your job has been filled, inquire about other openings you might be qualified for.
 Companies are likely to consider rehiring ex-employees who have done a good job for them in the past.
 There may even be a position that's a better fit than the job you left.